anyars-encarta/First-Capstone/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 Portfolio <a name="about-project"></a>
+# 📖 Quiality Improvement Summit 2023 <a name="about-project"></a>

-> This is a Portfolio project to showcase my skills, achievements and abilities.
+> This is a website about Quality Improvement Summit organised by Encarta Change Managers Incorporated.
-Watch this [Video](https://www.loom.com/share/d61ef8b260cf44faaad891c75b2531bc?sid=a04ee694-76da-4c31-b39f-248350f8136d) to learn more about the project.
+Watch this [Video](https://www.loom.com/share/4a2c119a3ce944cc8bb1beefbd2ff119) to learn more about the project.

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML
 2. CSS
+3. JavaScript
 ### Tech Stack <a name="tech-stack"></a>

 > Tech Stack to be updated soon